 Tibet is a historical region covering much of the Tibetan Plateau in Inner Asia.
-It is the traditional homeland of the Tibetan people as well as some other ethnic groups such as Monpa, Qiang, and Lhoba peoples and is now also inhabited by considerable numbers of Han Chinese and Hui people.
+It is the traditional homeland of the Tibetan people, including the Dalai Lama, as well as some other ethnic groups such as Monpa, Qiang, and Lhoba peoples.
+Today Tibet is also inhabited by a considerable numbers of Han Chinese and Hui people.
 Tibet is the highest region on Earth, with an average elevation of 4,900 metres (16,000 ft).
 The highest elevation in Tibet is Mount Everest, Earth's highest mountain, rising 8,848 m (29,029 ft) above sea level.
 Yes, Everest straddles both Tibet and Nepal and is accessible

 The language has numerous regional dialects.
 In general, the

 dialects of central Tibet (including Lhasa), Kham, Amdo and some smaller nearby areas are considered the most

 common Tibetan dialects, spoken throughout Tibet, Bhutan, Nepal and northern India also.